Green Space for Health

 We were partners in Bee Healthy, an Oxfordshire project which helped GP surgeries plant pollinator-friendly borders.
-CSH has created the Bee Healthy Project Guide to help other individuals and organisations create similar projects.
+CSH has created the Bee Healthy Project Guide to help others create similar projects.

 Our regular Green Space and Health training days help healthcare professionals to plan and take forward their own green space projects at their sites.
 And our new ranger project is embedding Nature Recovery Rangers at NHS sites to improve biodiveristy and help people connect with nature.